I am not a member of your parish. May I attend Divine Liturgy?

 Only those who are baptized or chrismated in the Orthodox faith may receive Holy Communion.
 All are invited to receive the blessed bread (antidoron) after Liturgy concludes, regardless of faith tradition.

 What happens after the service?

-Pre-Covid, there was a coffee and fellowship hour in our Parish hall after Sunday services.
-We look forward to the return of this wonderful time to socialize and make new friends.
+Please join us for the coffee fellowship hour in our Parish hall after Sunday services.
+It is a wonderful time to socialize and make new friends.

 Whom may I contact for more information?